 Amanda Rowan is a Licensed Clinical Social Worker and the founder and CEO of the Therapist Development Center.
 Since 2008, Amanda and her team have helped 25,000+ therapists nation-wide pass their state licensing exams with confidence.
-Many report "learing more than they did in graduate school."
+Many report "learning more than they did in graduate school."

 Amanda graduated with honors from Dartmouth College where she majored in neuroscience and completed her senior thesis on the neuroscience of the learning process.
 She earned her Masters in Social Welfare at UCLA.